 The President of the Assembly of the Republic is elected by an absolute majority of the Members of Parliament at the legislative assembly’s first plenary meeting.
-The mandate is of the same length (four years).
+The President's mandate is of the same length (four years).

-The President of the Assembly of the Republic is automatically a member of the Council of State and occupies second place in the State Order of Protocol.
+The President of the Assembly of the Republic is automatically a member of the Council of State and occupies second place in the Portuguese State Order of Protocol.

 An Official Residence is available, adjacent to the São Bento Palace.